MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 - When the middle-end requires more memory, it requests pages from PageHeap.
 - If memory is no longer needed, the backend can return it to the operating system using `madvise()` or `munmap()`.

-This structure allows TCMalloc to achieve high performance by reducing contention, efficiently managing small and large objects, and minimizing fragmentation.
+This structure allows TCMalloc to achieve high performance by reducing contention, efficiently managing small and large objects, and minimising fragmentation.

 === mimalloc